doublespoiler/portfolio/readme.md

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+Portfolio website using Bootstrap grid system.
+I rethemed using my own CSS,

 ## Setup/Installation Requirements

 * Tested on Chrome v104.0.5112.81
 * Might need to right click > Open With to open with a web browser instead of an IDE or Notepad

 ## Known Bugs

 * After click, the button turns and stays blue.
+* On hover, the button stays blue.
+* The hotswap socket for my T key needs to be resoldered.

 ## License
 [GNU GPL3.0](https://choosealicense.com/licenses/gpl-3.0/)